Birne94/Coffee-in-the-Cloud/docs/technology/django.md

 ## node.js

 Node.js is a powerful framework for creating web services written in Javascript.
-As we were using node.js' package manager for managing our front end dependencies it seemed natural to use node.js for our backend as well.
-The downside to node.js was that none of us had already built a more complex platform using it, so we would have to slowly learn all necessary features.
-We also had no knowledge of available APIs and functionality which means we would have to familiarize ourselves with these before actually starting to develop our app.
+As we were using node.js' package manager for managing our frontend dependencies it seemed natural to use node.js for our backend as well.
+The downside was that none of us had already built a more complex platform using it, so we would have had to slowly learn all necessary features.
+We also had no knowledge of available APIs and functionality which means we would have had to familiarize ourselves with these before actually starting to develop our app.

 ## Django

 Django is a web framework also written in Python.
-It has a more complex structure but includes a lot of additional functionality we would not have to implement ourselves.
-The core features we rely on are session management, object-relationship-management for creating our database and url-routing for the API endpoints.
+It has a more complex structure but includes a lot of additional functionality, which we would not have to implement ourselves.
+The core features we rely on are the session management, the object-relationship-management for creating our database and the url-routing for the API endpoints.

-We had some experience in working with django from previous projects and it integrated perfectly with our requirements.
+We had some experience in working with django from previous projects and it fit perfectly to our requirements.

 In addition to django we are using the ```rest_framework``` library to ease the creation of a restful API.
 This framework provides features to automatically create endpoints from models, data serialisation and validation.